ballerina-platform/openapi-connectors/openapi/openai.chat/Module.md

 ## Overview

 This is a generated connector for the [OpenAI Chat API](https://beta.openai.com/docs/api-reference/chat) OpenAPI Specification.
 OpenAI is an American artificial intelligence research laboratory consisting of a non-profit corporation and a for-profit subsidiary.
 OpenAI conducts AI research with the declared intention of promoting and developing friendly AI.
-The OpenAI Chat API provides a way to access the state-of-the-art ChatGPT model (GPT-3.5) developed by OpenAI for a variety of tasks.
+The OpenAI Chat API provides a way to access the state-of-the-art ChatGPT models developed by OpenAI for a variety of tasks.

 ## Prerequisites